Billing and Payments

 3. When is my water bill due?

-Your bill is due 28 days from the billing date shown on the bill.
-Bills are mailed on Friday and are due four Fridays later.
+Your bill is due not less than 25 days from the billing date shown on the bill.
+Bills are mailed on Fridays.

 4. How can I pay my water bill?